UnderwaterInsurgency/UnderwaterInsurgency/README.md

 mrlazyrit: Map Maker and Creative Director.<br>
 tocksickg: Main Spriter.<br>

+WE DO NOT CLAIM OWNERSHIP OF ANY OF THE COPYRIGHTED MATERIAL USED IN THIS PROJECT.
+UNDERWATER INSURGENCY IS A FULLY NON-PROFIT PASSION PROJECT CREATED WITH THE GOAL OF ENTERNAINING.

 <!-- # Interested?
 Join our discord server!
 [REMEMBER TO PUT A LINK HERE LATER!]